Center-for-New-Testament-Restoration/BHP/README.md

 Copyright © 2012 by Alan Bunning released under the <a rel=license href=http://creativecommons.org/licenses/by/4.0/>Creative Commons Attribution 4.0 International License (CC BY 4.0)</a>.
 Attribution must be given to Alan Bunning and the Center for New Testament Restoration.

 <h2>Citation</h2>
 Bunning, Alan, ed. <i>Bunning Heuristic Protoype Greek New Testament</i>.
+Center for New Testament Restoration.
 2012.